polterguy/polterguy.github.io/tutorials/auth/index.md

 ```

 Assuming you can keep the above `secret` a secret, your auth system is secure enough to be consumed by FSB,
-MI6 and CIA. the idea is that once a JWT token is generated, its payload is concatenated with the above secret,
+MI6 and CIA.
+The idea is that once a JWT token is generated, its payload is concatenated with the above secret,
 and a SHA256/HMAC is constructed, which unless can be correctly reproduced in the .Net middleware upon consecutive
 requests, results in that the token is considered invalid, and the user will not be authorised to do anything
 requiring authorisation.
+By default Magic will use the BouncyCastle CSRNG classes to generate your auth secret.
+But if you're super paranoid, you can also manually edit it as you see fit.

 In fact, using Magic as your JWT auth server, to integrate it into your own custom C# apps, is as simple as
 configuring the correct middleware by implementing a handful of lines of custom C# code.
 You can get an idea
-for how to get started by looking at the C# code for [magic.lambda.auth](https://github.com/polterguy/magic.lambda.auth/blob/master/magic.lambda.auth/helpers/TicketFactory.cs).
+of how to get started by looking at the C# code for [magic.lambda.auth](https://github.com/polterguy/magic.lambda.auth/blob/master/magic.lambda.auth/helpers/TicketFactory.cs).
 This allows you to share the secret Magic has with your own custom
 application, and use Magic as an _"auth server"_ having single sign on in your enterprise.
 As long as you
 can keep your auth secret a secret, this is a perfectly legitimate method to implement SSO.